 For us, it was small insignificant purchases that added up over the month, mostly eating out and impulse buys at the grocery store.
 This constant overspending took away from our financial goals, like paying off debt and saving for our emergency fund.

-But, we really didn’t realize how big of a problem it was until we were hit with three huge home repairs, all within three months of each other.
-Our overspending caused us to not have the money when we needed it in an emergency, living paycheck to paycheck, more debt, and financial stress.
+But, we really didn’t realize how big of a problem it was until we were hit with three huge unexpected expenses, all within three months of each other.
+Our overspending caused us to not have enough money when we needed it in an emergency, living paycheck to paycheck, more debt, and financial stress.

 Disclaimer: This post may contain affiliate links.
 This means I receive a small commission, at no extra cost, if you purchase using the links below.
 Please see my earnings disclaimer for more details.

 Reasons for overspending

 So, if you consistently overspend each month, it’s important to understand why.
 Most likely, you’re doing at least one of these things.

 Budgeting is the key to financial success!
 It’s the most important thing you should be doing to manage your money.
 Without a household budget, most of us spend our paychecks as soon as the money hits our bank accounts.

 This mindless spending usually means a lot of overspending, which leaves us broke at the end of the month.

 A budget gives every dollar of your income a job and a place.
 You know exactly where your money is going.
 Therefore, you’re less prone to overspending and more likely to reach your financial goals like paying off your credit cards or saving money.